graded-type-theory/graded-type-theory/README.lagda.md

 ## Changes compared to the paper

 The paper is accompanied by a code artifact.
-This section describes (some) differences between that artifact and the present version of the code:
+This section describes some differences between that artifact and the present version of the
+code:

 * Atomic neutrals are now defined in a different way.

+* The definition of reducibility for neutral types no longer requires the types to be atomic neutral.

 ## Pointers to code for specific definitions, theorems etc. in the paper